 Have you heard this?

 There is truly a stigma within society regarding mental health.
 I don't believe it's fair.
-That is one reason I choose to become a mental health/ behavioral health therapist.
+That is one reason I chose to become a mental health/ behavioral health therapist.
 There are doctors for the body to help to continue a stable balance.
-Well, there should be "doctors" to help manage thoughts, feelings of safety and striving for feelings of normality; and there is.
+Well, there should be "doctors" to help manage thoughts, feelings of safety, and strive for feelings of normalicy.
+And there are.
 This is where I come in.